ircam-ismm/comote/README.md

 - [ ] Google Store
    - [ ] text
    - [ ] screenshots

+- [ ] OSC configuration: use host and port
+- [ ] report bad URL
+  - [ ] WebSocket
+  - [ ] OSC

+- [x] do not bind udp socket: use automatic port
+- [x] exclusive port
+- [x] check OSC send on iOS
+- [-] rotate sockets for quick send: no
+- [x] async send (requestAnimationFrame or setTimeout), worker, queueMicrotask
+  - [x] OSC
+  - [-] WebBocket: not necessary
+- [x] automatically reconnect server, when possible
+- [x] check the use of React states in UseEffect functions, that need to be pure
+- [x] do not resample (use sensors callback)
+- [-] estimate sensors sample rate: jitter in JavaScript user code

+### Target v1 - 15-20 May 2022

 - [x] review icons and splash screen (make them brighter and more graphic)
 - [x] allow to define an id on client